Skip to main content

-Conventional power plants and international shareholdings
+Conventional power plants

 The share of controllable power generation based on conventional energy sources is steadily decreasing in the course of the energy transition, while the share of renewable energies in the electricity mix is steadily increasing.
 We are taking responsibility and have reduced our own domestic CO2 emissions by almost 85 percent between 1990 and today.